 - Plant your garlic

-Martha Stewart's Blog on the fertilization soak and planting our garlic.
+Read Martha Stewart's blog on the fertilization soak and planting our garlic.

 Why we soak our garlic before planting

-The reasons why we recommend a fertilization soak of garlic seed before planting:
+The reasons why we recommend a fertilization soak of garlic seed:

-- Reduce the naturally transmission of microorganisms that naturally live in garlic.
+- Reduce the transmission of microorganisms that naturally live in garlic.